-The project brings together the engineering expertise from Italian light airplane maker Tecnam, German gasoline engine producer BRP-Rotax, and technology firm Siemens, which has been at the forefront of the development of electric propulsion systems for GA aircraft.
+The project brings together the engineering expertise from Italian light airplane maker Tecnam, Austrian gasoline engine producer BRP-Rotax, and technology firm Siemens, which has been at the forefront of the development of electric propulsion systems for GA aircraft.

 Fabio Russo, head of R&D and product development for Tecnam and project manager of H3PS, explained the significance of the project on its website: “Together with other Research and Innovation Actions funded under [the] H2020 umbrella and focused on development of different hybrid configurations, European aircraft and propulsion leaders will play an essential role both on conventional aircraft efficiency growth as well as on future and most innovative configurations,” Russo wrote.

 H3PS held a kickoff meeting for the project on May 17 to focus on the status of research, aims of the project and expectations of stakeholders based on project outcome.